30 years later, UI remembers 1991 shooting

 Those who were on campus on Nov.
 1, 1991 — and even some who weren’t — have a story to tell about the University of Iowa shooting.

 On Nov.
 1, 1991, the University of Iowa community faced one of its biggest tragedies.
-Thirty years later, the effects are still being felt by those closest to the events.
+Thirty years later, those closest to the event still feel its effects.

-Writer Jo Ann Beard was not on campus the day of the shooting but knew several people who were.
+Writer Jo Ann Beard was not on campus the day of the shooting, but knew several people who were.
 Beard was the managing editor of the Journal of Geophysical Research and worked closely with Goertz and Smith.
-She considered Goertz a close friend, she said.
+She considered Goertz a close friend, Beard said.

 A graduate of the UI’s Nonfiction Writing Program, Beard wrote an acclaimed personal essay about the shooting.
 Her essay, titled “The Fourth State of Matter,” was originally published in The New Yorker in 1996.
 Beard currently works as a professor of creative writing at Sarah Lawrence College in Bronxville, New York.